rallyhealth/sbt-shading/README.md

 ### Chapter 2: The breaking change

 1. One day, a well-meaning developer decides that `Stats.inc()` should really be renamed to `Stats.increment()`.
-1. He renames the method and releases `lib-stats 2.0.0` as a major83 version, signaling the breaking change.
+1. He renames the method and releases `lib-stats 2.0.0` as a major version, signaling the breaking change.
 He also updates `lib-queue` to make use of it and releases `2.0.0` of that as well.
 1. You need the latest queue-y goodness for a new feature due tomorrow, so you update to the latest `lib-queue`.
 Your code compiles.
 Your unit tests pass.
 You deploy it to dev.
 1. You're shocked to discover that both HTTP and Caching are broken.